I bridge the gap between complex products and the customers who need to succeed with them.

 - Guided a high-volume client through a critical go-live phase, helping them launch a large-scale program on time and without disruption.

 Values only matter when they show up in behavior.
-These are the ones I try to operationalize.
+These are the ones I operationalize.

 Warm, clear communication — but with follow-through.
 Customers feel heard and guided at the same time.
 I don't choose between the relationship and the result.